sterlzbd/roda/README.md

 * RequestMethods: module included in the class of the request
 * ResponseMethods: module included in the class of the response

+If the plugin responds to load\_dependencies, it will be called first, and should be used if the plugin depends on another plugin.

+If the plugin responds to configure, it will be called last, and should be used to configure the plugin.

+Both load\_dependencies and configure are called with the additional arguments and block given to the plugin call.

 So a simple plugin to add an instance method would be:

 ``` ruby